TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-billing-reserved-instance.md

 ## **Recommended Steps**

 Reserved Instance (RI), also referred to as Reserved Capacity, can be a great way to reduce your Azure Cosmos DB bill.
 Savings for Azure Cosmos DB Reserved Capacity are outlined in the [Azure Cosmos DB pricing page](https://azure.microsoft.com/pricing/details/cosmos-db/).
 You can aslo follow [these steps](https://docs.microsoft.com/azure/cosmos-db/cosmos-db-reserved-capacity#buy-azure-cosmos-db-reserved-capacity) to purchase an Azure Cosmos DB Reserved Capacity reservation.
-You’ll also see Azure Cosmos DB Reserved Capacity size recommendations on this page as well as estimated discount amounts.
+You will also see Azure Cosmos DB Reserved Capacity size recommendations on this page as well as estimated discount amounts.

 To purchase a reservation, you must:
 * You must be in the Owner role for at least one Enterprise or individual subscription with pay-as-you-go rates